hediyeh-savari/hediyeh-savari.github.io/_pages/about.md

 I have successfully completed a Bachelor's degree in Electronic Engineering at the <a href="https://www.iust.ac.ir/en">Iran University of Science and Technology</a>, followed by a Master's degree in MEMS at the <a href="https://ut.ac.ir/en">University of Tehran</a>.
 For the past eight years, I have been actively involved in MEMS research, where I have focused on wearable, multifunctional, pressure, and strain sensors.
 During my academic journey, I undertook my senior project under the supervision of <a href="https://scholar.google.com/citations?user=cGcTjmq0Uh4C&hl=en
-">Dr. Alireza Nik Farjam</a> and served as his teaching assistant for two years.
+">Dr. Alireza Nik Farjam</a> and served as his teaching assistant for two years, and my junior project under the supervision of Dr. Vahid Reza Yazdanpanah for 6 months.

 I am now actively seeking a Ph.D. position in the field of MEMS or a related area, where I can apply my knowledge, expertise, and research skills to further advance the current state of knowledge in the field.